AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-modules.md

 For more information on your organization's available apps and scenarios, see [Organizations](../../workfront-fusion/organizations/organizations-and-teams.md#organiza2) in [Adobe Workfront Fusion organizations and teams](../../workfront-fusion/organizations/organizations-and-teams.md).

-If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).
 For information about modules, see [Modules in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/modules.md).

 ## Access requirements